rjohnsen/threathunting-book/content/part-1/introduction/context-before-conclusion.md

     G --> H[Validation]
 ```

 The exact order may vary.
 Sometimes the hunter starts with an entity.
 Sometimes the starting point is a time window.
 Sometimes the hunt begins with a known behaviour and the goal is to find where it appears.
 The value of the model is not that every hunt must follow it perfectly.
-The value is that it forces the hunter to move from isolated facts toward an explanation that can be tested.
+The value is that it forces the hunter to move from isolated facts towards an explanation that can be tested.

 ---